 There's nothing like the hope of resurrection to lift the agonizing spirits of the heavyhearted.
 But how can we know for sure, some may ask.
 What gives us such assurance, such unshakable confidence?
 Those questions have the same answer: the fact of Christ's resurrection.

 Because He has been raised, we too shall rise!
 No wonder we get so excited every Easter!
 No wonder we hold nothing back as we smile and sing and celebrate His miraculous resurrection from the grave!

 Jesus Himself promised: "I am the resurrection and the life; he who believes in Me will live even if he dies" (John 11:25).

 Easter is a double-barreled celebration: His triumphant hurrah over agony and our ultimate hooray of ecstasy.

 There's nothing like the hope of resurrection to lift the heavyhearted spirit. —Chuck Swindoll Tweet This

-Excerpted from Come Before Winter and Share My Hope, Copyright © 1985, 1988, 1994 by Charles R. Swindoll, Inc. All rights reserved worldwide.
+Excerpted from Day by Day with Charles Swindoll, Copyright © 2000 by Charles R. Swindoll, Inc. (Thomas Nelson Publishers).
+All rights reserved worldwide.
 Used by permission.